solus-project/linux-steam-integration/README.md

 Linux Steam* Integration is a helper system to make the Steam Client and Steam games run better on Linux.
-In a nutshell, LSI automatically applies various workarounds to get games working, and fixes long standing bugs in both the game and the client.
+In a nutshell, LSI automatically applies various workarounds to get games working, and fixes long standing bugs in both games and the client.

 ![screenshot](https://raw.githubusercontent.com/solus-project/linux-steam-integration/master/.github/LSI_Settings.png)